Scancode: PC compatibles

 The IBM 3270 PC introduced its own set of scancodes ("set 3"), with a different key numbering and where a key release is indicated by an F0 prefix.
 For backward compatibility, the 3270 PC translated these to XT (set 1) scancodes using an add-on card and a BIOS extension.
-This set is used by Linux by default when it detects a PS/2 keyboard that can properly support scan code set 3.

 The IBM PC AT introduced the "AT" ("set 2") scancodes.
 On the 84-key AT keyboard these were largely a subset of set 3, with some differences caused by the revised layout (for example, the position and scancodes of the function keys changed).
 Keys added since the PC AT often have different scancodes in set 2 and set 3, and in set 2 frequently have an E0 or E1 prefix.
 Again, key release is indicated by an F0 prefix.

 For computers since the IBM PC AT, the keyboard controller on the motherboard translates AT (set 2) scancodes into XT (set 1) scancodes in so called translation mode.
 This translation can be disabled in pass-through-mode, allowing the raw scancodes to be seen.
-Therefore, whether a software developer will encounter AT scancodes or XT scancodes on a modern PC-compatible depends on how the keyboard is being accessed.
+Therefore, whether a software developer will encounter set 2 scancodes or set 1 scancodes on a modern PC-compatible depends on how the keyboard is being accessed.
+If linux detects a translation from set 2 to set 1 by the keyboard controller it will use set 1, otherwise it will almost certainly use set 2.

-A compliant PS/2 keyboard can be told to send scancodes in set 1, 2 or 3.